THEOLOGY OF MINISTRY

 Mine is a bi-vocational internship, as I spend half my time here and half at Launch Pad Nashville, an organization who focuses on providing LGBTQI+ affirming shelter to young adults.
 My ministry is radical pastoral care with marginalized young people and my call is to be in solidarity with those most affected by systemic oppression, to heal its suffering- and prevent its death-dealing effects.

 I hold a Masters of Divinity degree from Vanderbilt, and a Doctorate in Clinical Psychology from the University of Minnesota-Twin Cities.
 I also hold a Bachelor’s Degree in Psychology from the University of Nebraska.
-I was born in Santa Monica, California, and have moved quite a bit; the Pacific Northwest is the only continental region I have not lived in.
+I was born in Santa Monica, California, and have moved quite a bit; the Pacific Northwest is the only part of the Continental US in which I have not lived.
 I am married to David Zald, a professor in psychology and neuroscience, and our daughter is a senior at Earlham College.
 I enjoy musical theater, film, all kinds of music, dancing, cooking, hiking, travel, cultural studies, activism, and high intensity fitness.
 I am a candidate for UU ministry, planning to finish my credentialing process in Spring 2019, and hope to be ordained in August.

 To learn more about our ministries, like Worship & Music Arts, Religious Education, Covenant Groups, Fellowship, Pastoral Care/Caring, Social Action & Outreach, and our Building and Still Springs Park, click Our Ministries.